simonbates/procdraw-old/docs/notes.md

 - return error codes or error objects (for example see [Go](https://golang.org/))
 - exceptions
 - a program editor, such as for a visual programming language, that constrains the expressible programs to those that minimise runtime errors; for example static type checking can be provided at the editor stage which blocks the user from constructing programs with type errors

+### Programs as data

+- declarative programming
+- genetic algorithms
+- pipes and operations in a dataflow language
+- text to be parsed
+- abstract syntax trees
+- s-expressions
+- JSON documents
+- bytecode
+- assembly language
+- machine code

 Writing a Lisp interpreter
 --------------------------